jevenson/v1/content/projects/bhtp/index.md

     - Rewrite of existing site using Angular 2
     - First exposure to TypeScript
     - Complex application architecture
 summary: A complex web application rewritten with Angular 2 and Typescript.
+description: A complex web application rewritten with Angular 2 and Typescript.
 ---

 This was the first major project I worked on after I was hired at Berkshire Hathaway Travel Protection.